LuckyShmucky/LuckyShmucky/README.md

 - 👀 I’m interested in learning software development, more specifically programming websites.

-- 🌱 I’m currently learning working on the back end and Node.js.
+- 🌱 I’m currently familiarizing myself with React.

-- 💞️ I’m looking to collaborate on some of the major frameworks in the industry as soon as I am more comfortable with the back end.
-I also am intereseted in some solo projects, however, my main goal is to start a career with a company that has a team of developers.
+- 💞️ I am open to any job offers/collaborations for any project.

 - 📫 How to reach me:
  christianluciano567@gmail.com